leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 git diff commit-id calculate_mean.py # [use ID for first commit] git diff commit-id HEAD calculate_mean.py # [use ID for first commit]
 ```
-> Wrap up this section by showing an illustration of the git history tree

 ### 7. REVERTING CHANGES [9 min]